5.2 Stand-Alone Client

 - Send automatically

-Messages you have assigned to a hotkey must be default be confirmed by hitting "Enter" before they are actually sent.
-However, if you make a tick in this box messages will be made immediately, i.e. there is no further need to press "Enter" first.
+Messages you have assigned to a hotkey must by default be confirmed by hitting "Enter" before they are actually sent.
+However, if you make a tick in this box, messages will be sent immediately, i.e. there is no further need to press "Enter" first.
 We recommend you make absolutely sure your message is just like you want it to be before ticking this box.